mightyhorst/isentia-client-angular/README.md

 * `docker build -t isentia-flickr-app .`
 * `docker run -d -p 8080:8080 --name isentia-flickr-app isentia-flickr-app`

 Please raise a `pull request` for any developments, and use the `issues` for bugs and feature requests.

-Be sure to run `compodoc` to generate docs.
+Be sure to run `compodoc -p src/tsconfig.app.json -d docs/` to generate docs.

 # Architecture